L7R7/gitlab-ci-build-statuses/README.md

 ## Features

 * Lightweight UI
-    * Plain HTML and CSS, no JS involved
+    * Plain HTML and CSS, barely any JS involved
     * Refreshes automatically, so you always see the latest statuses
     * The favicon will show an indicator summarizing all statuses, so you can directly see if everything is fine (this is especially helpful if you pin the tab in your browser)
 * Production-ready Docker container including Prometheus metrics, health endpoint, and configurable structured JSON logging